 MCEP philosophy is we believe the best learning takes place –

-• When there is diversity of personalities involved where the child has the opportunity to learn from peers and other children as well as from a variety of adults, including teachers, parents and community resource persons.
+- When there is a diversity of personalities involved where the child has the opportunity to learn from peers and other children as well as from a variety of adults, including teachers, parents and community resource persons.

-• Through experiences which lead to the enrichment of the human imagination, spirit and mind.
+- Through experiences that lead to the enrichment of the human imagination, spirit, and mind.

 - Teach basic skills.